kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-python-app-with-opentelemetry-collector-and-tracetest.md

 ```

-As you can see the `Dockerfile` uses the command above.
+The `Dockerfile` includes bootstrapping the needed OpenTelemetry packages.
+As you can see it does not have the `CMD` command.
+Instead, it's configured in the `docker-compose.yaml` below.

 ```Dockerfile
 FROM python:3.10.1-slim